-The UK capital has long been a magnet for both national and international jobseekers.
-Depending on where you are from, you will need to check the various legal implications of working in the UK, including visa, tax and work permit requirements.
+London has long been a magnet for people searching for jobs, both nationally and internationally.
+Depending on your country of origin, you will need to find out what are the legal implications of working in the UK, including visa, tax and work permit requirements.

 You must register for a National Insurance number as soon as you start work